Tennessee Democrat's fried chicken stunt on Capitol Hill was 'racially insensitive:' Diamond and Silk

 “They fear him because is he going to get to the truth.
 This is not about the attorney general taking up for president trump.
 He taking up for the truth.
 He is putting the truth and facts out there.
 That's what the American people want to see him do,” the "Fox Nation" duo added.

 After grabbing headlines with his props Thursday, Cohen told reporters: “Chicken Barr should have shown up today and answered questions…this man was picked to be Donald Trump’s fixer.
-The black socks look clean compared to this team.
+The Black Sox look clean compared to this team.

 "It's a sad day in America."